davidjohnmaccallum/flutter-google-auth-template/README.md

 The instructions below come from the [google_sign_in](https://pub.dev/packages/google_sign_in) package with a few tweaks.

-* TODO: Update Android applicatoinId
-* TODO: Update iOS bundle ID
+Update project name and description in pubspec.yaml

 Create a project on [Firebase](https://console.firebase.google.com).
 * This will also register your project on [GCP](https://console.developers.google.com) (under the ALL projects tab).

-Enable the OAuth APIs that you want, using the [Google Cloud Platform API manager](https://console.developers.google.com/).

 Configure the [OAuth consent screen](https://console.developers.google.com/apis/credentials/consent).
 * Setting the logo will require your app to be validated.

+Enable the OAuth APIs that you want, using the [Google Cloud Platform API manager](https://console.developers.google.com/).

 ### Android Specific

+Update applicationId in android/app/build.gradle.

 Click the Android icon to register the app.
 * SHA certificate fingerprints are required for Google auth.